Best AI Visibility Tools for Tracking AI Search (2026)

 Which AI visibility tool is best for small businesses?

-Otterly.AI offers the best entry point for small businesses, starting at $25/month for 15 tracked prompts across ChatGPT, Perplexity, Google AI Overviews, and Copilot.
-Rankscale is another budget option at $20/month with strong sentiment analysis.
-Small businesses should focus their tracking on the 1-2 AI platforms where their audience actually searches rather than trying to monitor everything.
+Otterly.AI offers the best entry point at $29/month ($25/month annually) for 15 tracked prompts across ChatGPT, Google AI Overviews, Perplexity, and Copilot.
+Rankscale Essentials is even cheaper at €20/month with strong sentiment analysis.
+Small businesses should focus tracking on the 1-2 AI platforms where their audience actually searches rather than trying to monitor everything.

 Do I need an AI visibility tool if I already use Ahrefs or Semrush?